Podsitarjevec

 Podsitarjevec ([pɔdˈsiːtaɾjɛʋəts]) is a former settlement in the Municipality of Litija in central Slovenia.
 It is now part of the town of Litija.
 The area is part of the traditional region of Lower Carniola and is now included with the rest of the municipality in the Central Sava Statistical Region.

 Geography

 Podsitarjevec stands in the southern part of Litija, below the southeastern slope of Sitarjevec Hill (elevation: 448 m).

 History

+A hillfort on top of Sitarjevec Hill dates from the late Iron Age and was found in 1994.
+The hillfort was populated until Roman times.